 Daredevil is a weird Mutation, in my opinion and one that I only use when I’m in my base.
 While I can understand the utility of Daredevil, I feel like it is much more niche than the other purchasable Mutations.

-With Dare Devil players will take 25% less damage when they take fall damage.
-Not only that, but if a player is at 100% Health and takes fall damage that would essentially kill them, they will be left with 1 HP instead.
+With Dare Devil players will take 50% less damage when they take fall damage.
+Not only that, but if and only if a player is at 100% Health and takes fall damage that would essentially kill them, they will be left with 1 HP instead.
 Its’ for this reason that I use Daredevil in my base.

 The only other time I really focus on using Daredevil is when I’m climbing very tall areas such as the Picnic Table where players have a higher chance of falling due to the Bees that are flying around.